khoaguin/theduykhoa/content/e2ee-part1-why.md

 ### Phase 2: Alice Computes the Shared Secret

 Now that Bob's keys are available on the server, Alice wants to send an encrypted message to Bob.
-First, she needs to establish a shared secret that only she and Bob know.
+First, she needs to fetch Bob's key bundle and establish a shared secret that only she and Bob know.

 <div style="max-width: 100%; margin: 2em auto;">
 <img src="/_attachments/e2ee/alice-computes-sk.svg" alt="Alice fetches Bob's keys and computes shared secret" style="width: 100%; height: auto;" />